WiliTheSParrow/portfolio_wilithesparrow/Readme.md

 * [Contact](#contact)

 ## General info
-I'm building my online portfolio where I can show my works in web development and web designing.
-Aaaand you can get to know me a little bit more. 😉 This is my first site using parallax CSS animation and I had a lot of time experimenting with it.
+My online portfolio where I can show my works and projects in an organized and structured way.
+Aaaand you can get to know me a little bit more. 😉 This is my first site using parallax CSS animation and practicing everything in advanced SASS and HTML I lerarned.
+And a little bit more... 😁

 ## Technologies
 * HTML5
+* CSS
+* JavaScript
 * SASS
-* JavaScript
 * jQuery
+* ScrollOut

 ## Click on the link below to check out this project